awesomeMemories/esp8266RTOS/README.md

 1).
 Testing Configuration Examples:

-The directory "test_examples" contain configuration for toolchain( Xtensa LX6 microprocessor), setups and scripts to execute examples.
+The directory "configExecuteExamples" contain configuration for toolchain( Xtensa LX6 microprocessor), setups and scripts to execute examples.